-Preserves natural resources: responsible electronics recycling will recover valuable resources and materials from e-scrap including metals, plastics, and glass, which can be reused to make new products, instead of extracting raw materials from the earth, which required more energy to mine and manufacture.
+- Preserves natural resources: will recover valuable resources and materials from e-scrap including metals, plastics, and glass, which can be reused to make new products, instead of extracting raw materials from the earth, which required more energy to mine and manufacture.

-Save energy: responsible electronics recycling will absolutely save a lot of energy, reduce pollution, and reduce greenhouse gas emissions
+- Save energy: will absolutely save a lot of energy, reduce pollution, and reduce greenhouse gas emissions.

 “Recycling 1 million laptops saves the energy equivalent to the electricity used by 3,657 U.S. homes in a year.” - U.S. Environmental Protection Agency

-Protects our environment: responsible electronics recycling eliminates the danger of toxic chemicals from our environment.
+- Protects our environment: eliminates the danger of toxic chemicals from our environment.

 Lead, cadmium, mercury, chromium and polyvinyl chlorides, and other heavy metals whose known toxicological effects range from brain damage to kidney disease to mutations and cancers, could end up in the water you drink or the air you breathe.